Harvesting Seaweed From Clean Scottish Waters Since 2007

-Just Seaweed is run by Iain Mckellar.
+Just Seaweed is a unique business run by Iain Mckellar.
 Iain has been harvesting and selling seaweeds since 2007 from the Isle of Bute on the west coast of Scotland.
-Iain harvests natural, wild, edible sea kelp for consumption and spa bathing.
+Iain harvests natural wild edible sea kelp for consumption and spa bathing.

-Iain personally hand harvests all of the seaweeds and kelps that Just Seaweed sell.
-Hand harvesting allows us to ensure the seaweeds and kelps are ready for harvesting.
+The seaweed is carefully cut by hand from the rocks at low tide, Hand harvesting allows us to ensure the seaweeds and kelp's are ready for harvesting.
 This means only the highest quality, edible seaweed is picked at exactly the right time and at the right season.